colin-guyon/py-audio-player-base/README.md

 Links
 -----

+Thanks to the following projects that are used under the hood:

   - pyalsaaudio: http://larsimmisch.github.io/pyalsaaudio/
   - PyAV : http://mikeboers.github.io/PyAV/
   - FFmpeg : https://ffmpeg.org/
   - libav : https://libav.org/
   - decoder.py : https://pypi.python.org/pypi/decoder.py/

+... and all those that I forget to mention !